 The City has investments in a collective pool managed by the State of Florida Board of Administration ("SBA").
 These investments are stated at amortized cost which approximates fair value of the pool shares.
-At September 30, 2008 the carrying amount and fair value of these investments amounted to \$59,505.
 The SBA is part of the Local Government Surplus Funds Trust Fund and is governed by Ch.
 19-7 of the Florida Administrative Code.
 These rules provide guidance and establish the general operating procedures for the administration of the Local Government Surplus Funds Trust Fund.
 Additionally, the State of Florida Office of the Auditor General performs the operational audit of the activities and investments of the SBA.
 The fair value of the position in the external investment pool is the same as the value of the pool shares.
 The Local Government Surplus Funds Trust Fund is not a registrant with the SEC, however, the board has adopted operating procedures consistent with the requirements for a 2a-7 fund.

 On November 29, 2007, the SBA implemented a temporary freeze on the assets held in the Pool due to an unprecedented amount of withdrawals from the Fund coupled with the absence of market liquidity for certain securities within the Pool.
 The significant amount of withdrawals followed reports that the Pool held asset-backed commercial paper that was subject to sub-prime mortgage risk.
 On December 4, 2007, based on recommendations from an outside financial advisor, the SBA restructured the Pool into two separate pools.
-The Local Government Surplus Funds Trust Fund Pool (the "LGIP", formerly known as "Pool A") consisted of all money market appropriate assets, which was approximately \$12 billion or 86% of Pool assets.
-The Fund B Surplus Trust Fund (the "Fund B", formerly known as "Pool B") consisted of assets that either defaulted on a payment, paid more slowly than expected, and/or had any significant credit and liquidity risk, which was approximately \$2 billion or 14% of Pool assets.
-At the time of the restructuring, the City had its existing balances proportionately allocated into Pool A and Pool B.
+The Local Government Surplus Funds Trust Fund Pool (the "Florida PRIME", formerly known as "LGIP" and "Pool A") consisted of all money market appropriate assets, which was approximately \$12 billion or 86% of Pool assets.
+The Fund B Surplus Funds Trust Fund (the "Fund B", formerly known as "Pool B") consisted of assets that either defaulted on a payment, paid more slowly than expected, and/or had any significant credit and liquidity risk, which was approximately \$2 billion or 14% of Pool assets.
+At the time of the restructuring, the City had its existing balances proportionately allocated into Pool A and Pool B. Currently, existing balances are maintained in the Florida PRIME and in the Fund B.